mat-1/variance/README.md

 # Variance

 A Matrix client that aims to be user-friendly and provide an experience similar to Discord.
-It's based on [Cinny](https://github.com/cinnyapp/cinny).
+It's a hard-fork of [Cinny](https://github.com/cinnyapp/cinny).

 - [Contributing](./CONTRIBUTING.md)

 ## Getting started